The Four Forms of Financial Aid

 The FAFSA form cannot be submitted prior to January 1st.

-Tax returns from the prior year are needed to complete the FAFSA form.
+Tax information from the previous year is used to complete the FAFSA form.

 Information from this form will be sent to all colleges that you have applied to.
-You will then receive a SAR(student aid report) from the individual college financial aid offices.
-The SAR will indicate how much money you will be receiving towards your tuition.
+You will then receive an SAR (student aid report).
 This report will also tell you what your EFC(expected family contribution) will be.
-This is the amount of money that you and/or your family will have to pay to attend that particular school.
+This is the amount of money that you and/or your family will be expected to pay in order to attend that particular school.
+Colleges will then send you an award letter with information about the financial package they will offer you if you select their school.